AdobeDocs/express-add-on-apis/src/pages/api/classes/LineNode.md

 ▸ **setEndPoints**(`startX`, `startY`, `endX`, `endY`): `void`

-Set the start and end points of the line in the coordinate space of its parent.
+Set the start and end points of the line in its local coordinate space (which may differ from its parent's coordinate space based on `relativeTransform`, i.e.
-The values may be normalized by this setter, shifting the node's translation and counter-shifting the start/end points.
+`relativeRotation` and `translateX`/`Y`).
+The values passed in may be normalized by this setter, shifting the node's translation and counter-shifting the start/end points.
 Therefore, the start/end getters may return values different from the values you passed into this setter, even though the line's visual bounds and appearance are the same.
 Rotation is preserved.

-Coordinates must be finite numbers.

 #### Parameters